cwuensch/MovieCutter/Readme_en.txt

 ==============================
 [since V. 3.3]
   - CutFileMode:		0: Save the cut markers in cut- and inf-file. - 1: cut-file only. - 2: inf-file only.
-[since V. 3.1b]
+  - ForceSpecialEnd:		1: Force the inverse handling of last segment.
+(Default: only when safe) [0,1] [since V. 3.1b]
   - MaxNavDiscrepancy:		Maximum tolerated discrepancy of the nav-file, without showing a warning message (in milliseconds). - 0: Never show a message.
 [since V. 3.1]